 Inheritances can be subject to complex tax rules, although they’re usually not taxed as income.
 If your great-aunt Kelly leaves you $500,000, you don’t have to report it on your tax return.
 Depending on where you live, however, you might have to hand a percentage of that money over to the state in the form of an inheritance tax.

 You’re in luck if you live in Texas because the state does not have an inheritance tax, nor does the federal government.
 Texas repealed its inheritance tax law in 2015, but other tricky rules can apply depending on what you do with the money or property.
+Understanding how Texas estate tax laws apply to your particular situation is critical.

 An initial gift of money or property is tax-free, but if it earns any income for you, that’s taxable.
 If Aunt Kelly named you as the beneficiary of her life insurance policy and the insurer pays you in installments rather than lump-sum death benefits, the balance earns interest while it’s being held by the insurer.
 That interest is taxable as income.